Property Lawyers in Spain - Residential and Commercial Property Due Diligence

 Taxes related to buying real estate in Spain

-Foreign citizens buying real estate in Spain must pay attention to the taxes to be paid when buying the property and the annual levies.
+Foreign citizens buying a house in Spain must pay attention to the taxes to be paid and the annual levies.
 During the sale of a property, it is necessary to know that the following property taxes will apply: the notary fees, the land registration tax, the property transfer tax and the value added tax (VAT), applicable in the case of properties bought from a real estate developer.

 The taxes imposed on the sale of properties in Spain will vary greatly not only based on the region in which the property is located, but also on the specific situation of a property.
 For instance, the taxes can differ if the property is old or new, if the property has had a previous owner, if it is sold through bank or whether the direct seller is the construction company that build a construction project (a district of houses, an apartment building or another type of dwelling).